 One last thing… All the tables have dollar bills under glass.
 When you pay your check, give your server a signed dollar bill to add yours to the mix.

-The Silver Dollar Bar & Grill is open seven days a week, from 11:00 am until 2:00 am.
+The restaurant is open seven days a week, from 11:00 am until 2:00 am.
 There’s no parking lot, but you’ll have no trouble finding a space along the street.

 1362 Sheridan Avenue, Cody, WY 82414 // 307-527-7181

 Since Arizona is our (adopted) home state, we love Mexican food and always look for a new restaurant to try wherever we travel.
 So, dinner at Zapata was a must.
-It’s one of the best Mexican restaurants in Cody, Wyoming.
+It’s one of the best Mexican restaurants and one of my favorite places in Cody.

 Zapata’s menu includes standards you expect in a Mexican restaurant, such as tamales, enchiladas and chimichangas, and everything is made fresh on-site.
 A real treat was Zapata’s signature salsa, which combines traditional Socorro New Mexico recipes and includes some additional enhancements added by the owner.